-The current trend is to place most implants below the muscle (subpectoral) as opposed to the subglandular position (above the muscle).
-Many feel subpectoral placement of the implant causes a diminished capsular contracture rate.
+The current trend is to place most implants below the muscle (subpectoral) as opposed to the sub-glandular position (above the muscle).
+Many feel the subpectoral placement of the implant causes a diminished capsular contracture rate.
 Also, since the implant is covered mostly by the muscle the incidence of wrinkling and rippling is diminished.
 Radiographic studies show less disturbance of breast tissue when implants are under the muscle leading to easier reading of mammograms.

-Dr. Martin feels that under muscle implants cause less droopiness in the breast.
+Dr. Martin feels that under the muscle implants cause less droopiness in the breast.
 One disadvantage of this location is the possibility of pectoralis pull on the breast.
 This can lead to abnormal movement of the breast when flexing your pectoralis muscle.
 Advantages of putting the implant over the muscle are less recovery and more correction of the saggy breast.
 Deciding which location to place the implant can be confusing and therefore should be made after careful consideration of the facts.

-Combining a mastopexy with an augmentation
+Can I combine a mastopexy (breast lift) with an augmentation?

-Many women require a breast lift in addition to the augmentation.
+Many women require a breast lift in addition to augmentation.
 These procedures can be performed at the same time but with some modifications.

-In a mastopexy/augmentation an adjustable implant is used with very little fill initially.
+In a mastopexy/augmentation, an adjustable implant is used with very little fill initially.
 After 2 weeks (to allow for adequate healing) the implants are filled in the office to the desired size.
 This minimizes the chance for skin breakdown secondary to excessive tension.
 Another advantage of this technique is the ability to adjust the size of the implant following surgery.
 When a minimal mastopexy is planned, standard saline or silicone implants can be placed.
 Despite being one of the safest and most commonly performed plastic surgery procedures, complications can and do occur.
 Below is a discussion of the most common complications.

 Capsular contracture is a hardening of the tissue surrounding the breast.
 Mild cases cause some firmness of the breast while severe cases lead to pain and visible distortion of the breast.
-Treatment can include removal of the implant and capsule with replacement of an implant in a different location.
-With most implants now placed under the pectoralis muscle, the rate of capsular contracture has been markedly reduced with some studies showing a 1% or fewer incidences.
+Treatment can include removal of the implant and capsule with the replacement of an implant in a different location.
+With most implants now placed under the pectoralis muscle, the rate of capsular contracture has been markedly reduced with some studies showing 1% or fewer incidences.
 Causes of capsular contracture are thought to be varied and can include genetic predisposition, bacterial contamination, or a history of bleeding or seroma.

 One of the most common complaints from patients is “my breasts are not exactly the same”.
 This is entirely normal as no two breasts share perfect symmetry.
 Asymmetries of the breast should be noted and discussed prior to surgery.
-Most asymmetries remain even after placement of breast implants.
-Some abnormalities can be made better by moving the nipple areola complex, adjusting the pocket, or placing a larger or smaller implant.
+Most asymmetries remain even after the placement of breast implants.
+Some abnormalities can be made better by moving the nipple-areola complex, adjusting the pocket, or placing a larger or smaller implant.

 Migration of implant

 Following placement of a breast implant, scar tissue is deposited around the implant forming a “pocket”.
 This pocket normally keeps the implant in place.
 If the pocket becomes too large or is improperly dissected, the implants can migrate to an incorrect position.
 Frequent areas of malposition include migration to the inferior or lateral part of the breast.
 Migration to the medial part of the breast can lead to a deformity known as “bread loafing” where the breasts actually touch each other in the midline.
 The majority of these cases are caused by over dissection during placement of the implant.
-Correction involves repositioning the implant by tacking up the capsule and closing off the space.
+Correction involves repositioning the implant by tacking up the capsule and closing off space.
 A supportive bra must be worn for 4-6 weeks.